 A student to teacher ratio of 8:1 allows teachers to support and guide students one-on-one, in small groups, and in whole group sessions.

-Regardless of the research topics chosen, all Kindergarten through fourth grade students practice and master a variety of learning skills while working on their FAB Lab projects.
+Regardless of the research topics chosen, all Grades K - 6 students practice and master a variety of learning skills while working on their FAB Lab projects.
 Planning, writing, researching, reflecting and revising, and presenting findings are all inherent in the project cycles, as are opportunities for collaboration, and giving, receiving, and utilizing peer feedback.
 Students are encouraged to consider how their acquired knowledge and skills can impact their communities, even at their relatively young ages.

 An integral part of FAB Lab research is for students to share their findings and projects with others.
 This occurs both with on-campus audiences through presentations and performances, and also with the broader world via blogs, movies, and more.
 Considering the world around them, and how they can investigate and solve problems within it, is an overarching theme of students' FAB Lab investigations.